Raks Kitchen

 • The dough should be sticky, that is with more water content for softest texture.

-• If you are using active dry yeast, use 1 tbsp of yeast for this recipe.
+• If you are using active dry yeast, use 1 tablespoon of yeast for this recipe.
 You have to completely dissolve the yeast, sugar in lukewarm milk.
 Let it be aside for 10 mins.
 It will froth and rise.
 Mix melt butter to it and immediately use it in the recipe.
 Salt, baking powder is mixed with flour.
 The liquid mixture is used to knead dough.

 Cook in low heat so that it gets cooked in the inside.